-If you are a prospective student who meets the criteria listed below, learn how to apply.
+If you meet the criteria listed below, learn how to apply.

 - Minimum 3.0 GPA for the last 60 hours of undergraduate coursework.

 *Note: The GRE may be waived for applicants with previous graduate or professional degrees at the discretion of the admissions committee.
-Applicants with an MD or a PhD in a health-related discipline from a University in the United State do not have to take the GRE.
+Applicants with an MD or a Ph.D. in a health-related discipline from an accredited university in the United States do not have to take the GRE.
 A foreign MBBS will not exempt applicants from the GRE exam.
 UF will not accept the MCAT or other graduate exams as a replacement for the GRE.
-Please feel free to contact the department at firstname.lastname@example.org if you have any questions.
+Please feel free to contact the department at email@example.com if you have any questions about this.

 - Minimum IELTS score of 6